Indonesia: economic and political overview | Octagona Ltd.

-Discovering Indonesia: political and economic overview of one of the leading countries in the ASEAN region.
+Discovering Indonesia: Political and Economic Overview of one of the main ASEAN countries.

 Indonesia is the world's leading Islamic democracy and largest Muslim country, with a population of 229 million (the fourth largest globally).
-The Asian country has experienced an extraordinary process of democratic transition since 1999, moving from the economic crisis of the late 1990s to current growth, with GDP growth of 6% in 2010 and +8% in 2011: a goal set by the government, to maintain a stable annual growth of 7-8% until 2013.
+The Asian country has experienced an extraordinary process of democratic transition since 1999, transitioning from the economic crisis of the late 1990s to current growth, with GDP growth in 2010 at 6% and in 2011 at +8%: a goal set by the government, to maintain a stable annual growth of 7-8% until 2013.

 Indonesia is part of the G-20, and many analysts argue that it would have a greater right than Russia to be part of the BRIC: a new acronym has been coined for this very purpose, the so-called MIKT, consisting precisely of Mexico, Indonesia, South Korea and Turkey.
 It is an ambitious, open-minded country, leader of ASEAN (Association of Southeast Asian Nations), with a foreign policy that looks beyond Asian borders, which has good relations with the US, Russia, China (however, the competitive gap to be bridged with the two Asian biggies, China and India, is still considerable) and which maintains moderate positions on issues related to Islam.
 The civil society, characterized by a strong religious identity, is based on the principles of a liberal Islam in which human and women's rights are guaranteed.